 “I think he [Syed] had a contract with social housing and he was looking for houses to rent because when his accommodation was full then he was using the other rented accommodation.”

-Parker said she went to Sheikh with what she had discovered around the large number of vacant properties on his company’s rent roll and he dismissed her for raising the issue.
+Parker said she went to Sheikh with what she had discovered around a large number of vacant properties on his company’s rent roll and he dismissed her for raising the issue.

 “This has resulted in fewer of these properties being available for private rental, which is why we changed our approach.”